Coping with Stress During CAR T-cell Therapy

 Meditation and Relaxation

-Many people find that self-help measures like meditation, relaxation programs and/or exercise relieves anxiety.
+Many people find that self-help measures like meditation, relaxation programs, and/or exercise relieve anxiety.
 Explore whether your hospital or a local cancer wellness center offers classes to teach these techniques.

 You can also try some apps to help relieve stress.
-Calm.com and Headspace.com are two worth exploring.
-The Breathe2relax app can also be helpful.
+Calm.com Headspace.com and the Breathe2relax app are worth exploring.

 If you’re still feeling stressed, ask your doctor whether medication to reduce anxiety would be appropriate.
 Short-term use of these drugs does not lead to long-term dependence for most people.